- Future Students

 Please complete the following steps to be considered for our program:

-- Per Graduate Studies requirements, submit two (2) official copies of your transcript(s) from all colleges and universities you have attended including your completed master's degree program.
+- Per Graduate Studies requirements, submit an official copy of your transcript(s) from all colleges and universities you have attended.
 (Note: The Graduate Studies Office can obtain these from the Office of the Registrar if you have previously attended Eastern Washington University.

 Application files must be complete by March 1st to be considered for an interview.
 All interviews will be conducted via video conferencing.
 The equipment needed for the interview consists of a web-camera (can be internal to your laptop or external), a headset with a microphone and a wired internet connection (wireless tends to be slower and could impact either the video or audio component of the transmission).
 Admission decisions are made following your application interview.